qedsac/old-simulators/README.md

 The DOS versions were written using [Aztec C](https://www.aztecmuseum.ca/compilers.htm#msdos) v4.1.
 The C code predates the ANSI standard somewhat, using K&R-style function parameter declarations.

 The makefiles are  compatible with the “standard” Unix `make` utility, but do not work with the `MAKE.EXE` provided with the compilers available at [www.aztecmuseum.ca](https://www.aztecmuseum.ca).
 The `proto` utility is not provided with v5.2a, but the `proto.h` file does not need to be rebuilt if no new functions are added.
-The source code for the graphics routines used in the DOS SSEM simulator is included with the v5.2a download.
+The v5.2a download includes the source code for the graphics routines used in the DOS SSEM simulator.